 The criteria and points definition step requires collaboration between the sales and marketing teams.
 The weighting of the different qualification criteria of a purchase probability will have to be reconsidered regularly, in particular after a first experimentation and according to the progress of the market, of your products…

 Furthermore, this scoring system can be used for your prospects and clients.
 It allows you to prioritize leads and clients follow-ups for secondary purchases.
 For the clients having criteria such as the date of the last purchase, then the time since the last purchase or the average shopping cart is often used.

 But the quality of a scoring depends on the chosen model and the relevancy of the criteria that are being used, but also especially on the available customers’ data of your CRM.
 And the more you feed your CRM with data, the higher the chance for your scoring to reflect the real and updated “value” of your clients.

 Also saying, the scoring of a client evolves over time.
 It is at least as interesting to know the scoring of a client presently than the evolution of the score over time.

 Therefore it is important to feed your CRM with recent customers’ data.
-In particular by using clients’ form, which allow today, thanks to the technology, to get qualified and precise data about your clients:
+Thanks to today’s technology, you can use clients’ forms to get qualified and precise data about your clients, for example:

-But be careful not to over-solicit your clients, who can easily get bored.
-Learning on knowing your clients also means to know where to position yourself and be balanced, this in order to not ending up invading them too much, which can sometimes scare people.
+Be careful not to over-solicit your clients, who can easily get bored.
+Knowing your clients also means to know where to position yourself and be balanced, this in order to not ending up invading them too much, which can sometimes scare people.
 You would then obtain the opposite effect and risk to lose the ones that trust you.